 Do your best to remember the make and model of the other driver’s car or any other physical descriptions of the vehicle or driver.
 If you can, write down what you can remember right away.
 The further away you get from the accident, the harder it will be to remember potentially important details.

-It is important to call the police in order for them to generate a Fort Worth hit and run accident report.
+It is important to call the Fort Worth Police Department in order for them to generate a hit and run accident report.
 Law enforcement will gather initial information and then open an investigation into the crash.
 The police also will ask witnesses for information, and if there are nearby businesses, they should inquire regarding surveillance footage.
 Because hit and run accidents are illegal, the police will search for the at-fault driver in order to charge them with a crime.

 You may or may not find out who caused the crash that led to your property damage and injuries.
 However, you still have legal options, and you should contact our hit and run accident lawyers as soon as possible to discuss your case.

 When a motorist drives away after a crash, it is easy to assume they are the at-fault party.
 The typical assumption is that the driver fled because they are uninsured and want to avoid personal liability.
 However, being guilty of fleeing the scene of an accident does not actually mean the driver is guilty of causing the accident.